Small Business Retirement Plans in Newport News, VA

 Personal Defined Benefit Plan

-This plan is specifically for single-owner businesses, or those with up to 5 employees.
+This plan is specifically for owner-only businesses, or those with a maximum of 5 employees.
 With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with an annual maximum limit.
 While this plan is highly customizable and allows for significant contributions, there may be beginning expenditures and annual fees associated with it.

 Benefits of a Personal Defined Benefit Plan